vijayviswas/LIExplorer/README.md

 User guide
 ------------
 * Register and configure your application at https://www.linkedin.com/developer/apps.
 Make sure you setup client id, client secret ,redirect URL and provide application permissions.
-Please read https://developer.linkedin.com/docs/oauth2
+*
+* Please read  this link (https://developer.linkedin.com/docs/oauth2) before using the framework to get familiarize with authenticating linked with OAuth 2.0.
 *
 * Download latest framework file from github release.
 *